Kshitijv24/Learning-Unity-Game-Engine/README.md

 	- Same as when we press left arrow key we can see the value of xInput changing from 0 to -0.1,-0.5,-0.9 to -1 Which is the minimum value of horizontal input

+DATE:	16-12-2021

+34. Working with Time.deltaTime

+	- we know that the update function called every second so if we write our player movement code simply in update function that because update function runs every second than all the computers gonna have different speed because of FPS

+	- to fix this issue we gonna use Time.deltaTime in update function to make our player movement FPS independent and make it update in real seconds

+	  using->

+	- float xInput = Input.GetAxis("Horizontal") * speed * Time.deltaTime;
+    	- float yInput = Input.GetAxis("Vertical") * speed * Time.deltaTime;

+    	- transform.Translate(xInput, yInput, 0);

+	- input.GetAxisRaw is another way of taking input from the player but there is slight differance in this one this function takes input in integer value raher than float values so the player movement is not that smooth compared to input.GetAxis

+	- float xInput = Input.GetAxisRaw("Horizontal") * speed * Time.deltaTime;
+    	- float yInput = Input.GetAxisRaw("Vertical") * speed * Time.deltaTime;

+    	- transform.Translate(xInput, yInput, 0);